-- Complete the NDSCS Admission process and submit an official high school 1. transcript and all official college transcripts to Enrollment Services. - Applicants without a United States high school transcript (four years), will be 2. required to complete English language proficiency exam(s) and meet the benchmark score(s) prior to continuing the selection process.
-Contact the program to schedule the assessments if this applies. - Complete the Supplemental Program Application for Dental Hygiene.
-3. - Submit an official college transcript(s) with a minimum of twelve college semester credits or a minimum GPA of 2.50. - Review career link and submit the Dental Hygiene Career Review form.
-5. Complete the selection assessment examination and meet the program 6. - benchmark score of 55.
+- Complete the NDSCS Admission process and submit an official high school transcript and all official college transcripts to Enrollment Services. - Applicants without a United States high school transcript (four years), will be required to complete English language proficiency exam(s) and meet the benchmark score(s) prior to continuing the selection process.
+Contact the program to schedule the assessments if this applies. - 3.
+Complete the Supplemental Program Application for Dental Hygiene. - Submit an official college transcript(s) with a minimum of twelve college semester credits and a GPA of 2.50 or higher. - 5.
+Review career link and submit the Dental Hygiene Career Review form. - Complete the selection assessment examination and meet the program benchmark score of 55.
 The exam can be retaken once.
-Check with program for current assessment(s) required. - Complete pre-requisite courses by January 1: Introductory Chemistry 7.
-(CHEM 115 and 115L), Anatomy and Physiology I (BIOL 220 and 220L) and College Composition I (ENGL 110).
-Complete pre-requisite course by May 15: Anatomy and Physiology II (BIOL 221 and 221L) and Intro to Organic and Biochemistry (CHEM 116/116L) with a "C" or higher. - 8 Additional admission points will also be awarded for completing classes at NDSCS - Review Essential Functions for Allied Dental Education Students and submit 9. the signed Essential Functions Verification form.
+Check with program for current assessment(s) required. - Complete pre-requisite courses by January 1: Introductory Chemistry (CHEM 115 and 115L), Anatomy and Physiology I (BIOL 220 and 220L) and College Composition I (ENGL 110).
+Complete pre-requisite course by May 15: Anatomy and Physiology II (BIOL 221 and 221L) with a "C" or higher. - Additional admission points will also be awarded for completing classes at NDSCS. - Review Essential Functions for Allied Dental Education Students and submit the signed Essential Functions Verification form.

-Selection process details, contact information and forms are located in the Dental Hygiene Program Information and Selection Process Booklet available at www.ndscs.edu/dental (click on Program Selection Process) or contact the program at alliedhealthcareers@ndscs.edu.
+Selection process details, contact information and forms are located in the Dental Hygiene Program Information and Selection Process Booklet available at www.NDSCS.edu/Dental (click on Program Selection Process) or contact the program at AlliedHealthCareers@ndscs.edu.